PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 ### Create a simple Data Access Object (DAO)

-Before we create a repository, wee need a model of the repository's contents - in this example, we will create a simple Person DAO.
+Before creating a repository, you need a model of the repository's contents - for this example, start creating a simple Person DAO.
 Inside the `src/main/java` folder create a new file `Word.java`:

 Make sure to create:
 - a getter and a setter for the `word` field